LSRathore/vic-auto/README.md

 # vic-auto

 This python script generates soil parameter and vegetation parameter files for Variable Infiltration Capacity (VIC) Hydrologic Model.

 Use *force_auto.py* to generate forcing files.
-The files required by the script are provided with documents.
+Necessary files have been provided with documents.

 # Requirements